rbbrdckybk/ai-art-generator/README.md

 ```
 !STEPS = 50
 ```
 Sets the number of steps (simliar to iterations) when using Stable Diffusion to 50 (the default).
 Higher values take more time and may improve image quality.
-Values over 100 are rarely necessary.
+Values over 100 rarely produce noticeable differences compared to lower values.
 ```
 !SCALE = 7.5
 ```